yumanuralfath/NextPortoYuma/src/content/blog/rails-developer-happiness.md

 ---
-title: "Happiness in Code: Why Developers Love Ruby on Rails 😊"
+title: "Happiness in Code: Why Developers Love Ruby on Rails"

 date: "2024-12-30"

 category: "Ruby On Rails"

-excerpt: "Ruby on Rails is a beloved web framework known for its simplicity✨."
+excerpt: "Ruby on Rails is a beloved web framework known for its simplicity."

 image: "/blog/Idolmaster_Cinderella_Girls_Chieri_Holding_Ruby_on_Rails_Tutorial_by_Michael_Hartl.png"
 ---